chrisgrieser/shimmering-focus/docs/core-features.md

 ## Hiding/Showing UI Elements
 - By default, many UI elements are hidden, directing your focus to what matters: your notes.
-- The sidebar tabs, status bar, header bar, graph controls, resize handles, and collapse arrows are hidden but become visible upon hovering or being active.
+- Most of them become visible upon hovering or being active (see examples below).
 - In Source Mode, URLs on non-active lines are folded.
 - You can re-enable individual hidden UI elements by using the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings).
 - The YAML frontmatter in Preview Mode is not removed by this theme, since you can already disable it with the native Obsidian settings under `Settings ➞ Editor ➞ Show Frontmatter`.